wp-plugins/listen-to-quran-verses/readme.txt

 1. Enlgish interface showing the new interface
 2. Enlgish interface showing the new autocomplete function & repeat the whole interface hint
+3. English version of the widget to play a random ayah every time the page loaded

 == Changelog ==